API¶

 2 - hybrid interpolation: channels with integer data type (raw values) that have a conversion that outputs float values will use linear interpolation, otherwise the previous sample is used

-Changed in version 6.2.0: added hybrid mode interpolation
+Changed in version 6.2.0: Added hybrid interpolation mode.

-interpolation mode for float channels:
+Interpolation mode for float channels.

 0 - repeat previous sample

-New in version 6.2.0.
+Added in version 6.2.0.

-New in version 6.2.0.
+getcall is ambiguous.Added in version 6.2.0.

-default folder for temporary files
+Default folder for temporary files.

-New in version 7.0.0.
+Added in version 7.0.0.

-when a channel required by a computed channel is missing, then fill with 0 values.
-If false then the computation will fail and the computed channel will be marked as not existing.
+When a channel required by a computed channel is missing, then fill with 0 values.
+If False, then the computation will fail and the computed channel will be marked as not existing.

-New in version 7.1.0.
+Added in version 7.1.0.

 - versionstr

-new mdf file version from (‘2.00’, ‘2.10’, ‘2.14’, ‘3.00’, ‘3.10’, ‘3.20’, ‘3.30’, ‘4.00’, ‘4.10’, ‘4.11’, ‘4.20’); default ‘4.10’
+New MDF file version from (‘2.00’, ‘2.10’, ‘2.14’, ‘3.00’, ‘3.10’, ‘3.20’, ‘3.30’, ‘4.00’, ‘4.10’, ‘4.11’, ‘4.20’).

 - Returns: